withlazers/citrix-receiver-container/README.md

 - citrix currently uses X11, which is inherently unsafe and exposes all other X clients to Citrix.
 Run an Xwayland server in the container and let it connect to the hosts Wayland compositor.
-- firefox opens dialogs to allow to xdg-open an ica file. this should be done automatically.